ibbles/LearningUnreal/Material Parameter.md

 Anything else?
 )

+Create a new parameter by
+- creating a Make ??? node, right-click > Convert To Parameter.
+- right-click an input pin > Promote To Parameter.

 Parameters can grouped.
 Assign a group at Details panel > Material Expression > Group.
 By setting a Sort Priority we decide where within that group a particular parameter is placed.